SelectCo/magento2-module-holiday-dates/README.md

 # SelectCo Holiday Dates

-Magento 2 module that stores and exposes a list of public/bank holiday dates for use in checkout, shipping lead‑time calculations, and other business logic.
+This Magento 2 module provides public holiday dates for use in delivery scheduling, order cutoff logic, and other date-based functionality.

+The module retrieves up-to-date public holiday information from an external public API, removing the need to manually maintain holiday calendars.

 It provides:
 - Admin configuration for the source API and locale (country/sub‑country)